Columbia County Man Charged With Fraud, Theft, And Identity Theft For Obtaining Driver License And Food Stamps Using The Identity Of A Deceased Person

 Jacksonville, Florida – Robert H. Hendricks (64, Ponte Vedra) has pleaded guilty to four counts of wire fraud.
 He faces a maximum penalty of 20 years in federal prison for each count.
 Hendricks has agreed to pay at least $2,682,924.34 in restitution to his victims.
 A sentencing date has not yet been set.

-According to the plea agreement, Hendricks was a licensed real estate broker in the Middle District of Florida.
+According to the, Hendricks was a licensed real estate broker in the Middle District of Florida.
 Hendricks told two of his victims, a husband and wife, who were his longtime friends, that he had been successful with commercial property development and needed money for another commercial property deal in central Florida.
 In October 2014, the husband paid Hendricks $300,000 as an investment into two commercial property ventures.
 Hendricks never used the funds for an investment.
 Instead, he used the funds for his personal benefit.

 On March 21, 2016, Hendricks received a wire transfer of $200,000 from another victim, who was also a friend.
 He told the victim that Wawa, a chain of convenience stores and gas stations, was establishing locations in Jacksonville and offered the victim a deal for four to five stores.
 The victim believed that three of the five locations were completed based, in part, on a contract from Hendricks that referenced a Wawa store at the St. Johns Town Center (SJTC), and other representations made by Hendricks.
 However, the store at the SJTC had already been built at the time of the investment.
 Hendricks was not involved in that Wawa project or any other Wawa deal involving the SJTC.